richardcrng/redux-leaves/docs/customLogic.md

 - `argsToPayload`: this function receives all the arguments passed to the action creator, and its return value becomes the action `payload`;
 - `reducer`: the reducer logic, invoked with arguments `leafState`, `{ payload }` and `wholeState` as before.
+- `type`: the string constant for Redux DevTools to display. *This doesn't affect the reducer behaviour at all.*

 ```js
 const removeWithOneArg = actions.foo.create.custom.remove(4)